leilaforouhi/daily-text/README.md

 Hello Day 1!
-This is my first daily commi.
+This is my first daily commit.